 Before you commit to a Tassimo, check out how Tassimo machines have been rated by our experts in our Tassimo coffee machine reviews.

-The range of features a Tassimo machine offers don’t largely differ between each model.
+The features on offer don't largely differ between Tassimo machines.
 Your choice when picking the right product for you will depend more on budget and aesthetics.
-Of course be sure to check each machine for any additions you specifically want before buying to avoid wasting your time and money.
+Of course, be sure to check each machine for any additions you specifically want before buying to avoid wasting your time and money.

 Tassimo machines make more than just coffee

-Most machines use a 15-19 bar pressure to make an espresso, but Tassimo use only a 3.3 bar pressure for all their hot drinks.
+Most machines use 15 to 19-bar pressure to make an espresso, but Tassimo uses only a 3.3-bar pressure for all hot drinks.
 Although most pressure bars depend on the brand, it is considerably lower than most.
 A higher pressure usually means good crema (foamy head) on the espresso.
-If you prefer a higher pressure then take a look at our full coffee machine reviews.
+If you prefer a higher pressure, take a look at our full coffee machine reviews.

 The capsules use a barcode recognition system

 The machine scans the capsules barcode and adjusts the brewing time, water quantity and drink stream (flow) accordingly.
-Each T-disc is programmed to complete the cycle with a gust of steam at the end of each drink to remove residue between drinks.
-So there is no need to worry about flavour contamination.
+Each T-disc is programmed to complete the cycle with a gust of steam at the end of each drink to remove residue between drinks to avoid flavour contamination.